What was a “well regulated militia” in Second amendment’s era?

 “An address from the officers commanding two thousand eight hundred men, consisting of such substantial citizens as are able and willing at their own expense completely to arm and clothe themselves in handsome uniforms, does honor to that division of the militia which has done so much honor to its country.”

 That’s right.
 Almost 7 years after the Bill of Rights, and 18 years after Massachusetts was a state (by the way, John Adams wrote the Massachusetts Constitution) the militia consisted of citizens willing to completely to arm themselves at their own expense.
+There is no mention of militia’s being government officers or government guns.

 Don’t be fooled into believing that this has changed.
 The Constitution does not change.
 Those who swore to defend it must perpetuate it.
 “We The People” did not authorize mutiny.